 What Makes This N26 Review Different?

-I’ve worked for quite a number of years as a strategy consulting in the banking industry.
-As a customer, I’ve also had bank accounts with six different banks to date and used to be an avid points hacker, churning through one or two credit cards every year.
-So it’s fair to say that my knowledge of banking is a little above average.
+To date, I’ve had over a dozen bank accounts (most of which I still have) and about the same amount in credit and debit cards.
+I used to be an avid points hacker, churning through one or two credit cards every year.
+Additionally, I’ve worked as a strategy consultant in the banking and finance industry – so it’d be fair to say that my knowledge of banking is a little above average.

 All in all: I’ve done my homework and N26 is still the bank that I recommend to most people who want a modern banking experience in Germany.
 If you only speak English, N26 is basically your only option – which is not a bad thing at all.